 · It is not safe to use a candle or candle lantern inside the tent.
 It is also not safe to cook inside or even under the vestibule.
 Flames = heat on thin fabric = disaster in the making.

-· Use a ground cloth or “foot print” to go under your tent.
+· Use a ground cloth or “foot print” to go under your tent, especially if car camping.
 This protects your valuable tent floor from tears and punctures, and offers a bit more insulation.
 Just make sure that whatever you use is smaller in size than the perimeter of your tent; otherwise water might pool underneath you.

 · Open up any vents in the tent to allow air to circulate and minimize clamminess, even in cold weather.